bgaj203/gitlab-runners/README.md

 * They must overwrite the TerminationMonitor script built into the CF template so that they can properly drain and unregister a runner on a scale-in operation.
 * They rely on variable pass through from the main cloud formation code
 * For runners with docker, the user should just provide an AWS prepared Amazon Linux 2 or Windows AMI with docker preinstalled in parameter
+* They follow the best practice of using AWS ASG lifecycle hooks to give the instance time to be built - but more importantly, to allow it to drain and unregister on scale-in.

+### Should I Bother for Scaling Runners (Docker-machine / AWS Fargate)

+* Yes - because the dispatcher node should be in a single instance ASG for warm HA (respawn on death).
+However, it would also benefit from all the other features of this template including repulling the latest AMI, latest patches and latest runner version upon a simple CF stack update.
+* Docker-machine should be able to be completely replaced by a well tuned ASG housing the plain docker executor.